fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/concept.md

 I also had to spend additional time adding a cat 🐈 every time the name of noble Abu Huraira comes up because, verily, Abu Huraira that stands for "Father of a kitten" in Arabic truly deserves it.

-Mediawiki is a great invention that led to so many further projects and it is really cool but I personally think that it is too complicated.
 After realizing that you can do so many things without a web server but just with HTML, CSS and JavaScript, I really started to like the simplicity of what's happening behind the building and hosting process.
 Well, maybe the fact that I know very little about building a web server plays a significant role here as well.

 I really need to finish the Eschatonian part, for now it's hard to figure out the order of events in the signs of Day of Judgement and Al Qiyamah itself.

 The main page markdown file is 5000 lines.
 Islam teaches to finish what you started, so I tried to spend on this at least 10 minutes a day.
-Slowly it got into shape, Alhamdulillah. but there are still many bugs left.S
+Slowly it got into shape, Alhamdulillah.
+I had some good time trying to gather particles of an endless puzzle. but there are still many bugs left.S

 https://miro.com/app/board/o9J_kqBzhXk=/